Oriel House: 19th and early 20th centuries

 In the years after Thomas Tobin's death (1881), the house passed through a series of owners.
 In Guys Directory of 1886, Colonel W. Balfe of the 11th Hussars was listed as being in Oriel House.
 The 11th Hussars were in Ballincollig from 1884 to 1886.
-In 1893 J.McKenzie MacMorran was in the residence.
-In 1911 Lt.
+In 1893, J.McKenzie MacMorran was in the residence and by 1911 Lt.
 Col. Onslow R.F.A. lived there.
 In 1916 W. J. O Hara was living there.
 In 1922 the house was set on fire by republicans, but some local people cut the roof joists and saved the eastern part of the house.
-In 1925 A. F. Mac Mullen lived in the house and his son R. Mac Mullen was living there in 1938.
-In 1947 Mrs. Marie Louise Perrins (of Lea & Perrins fame) came to live there.
+Members of the Mac Mullen family are recorded as living in the house in 1925 and 1938.
+In 1947, Mrs. Marie Louise Perrins (of Lea & Perrins fame) came to live there.
 She later married Noel Mahony of Blarney Woollen Mills.
 A keen horsewoman, she later moved out of the house, as she felt the road was getting busy and dangerous for her and her horses (1957).

 Hotel

 The house was left to various people until the Shanahan family bought it in 1970.
 The house was in a state of semi-dereliction at this stage.
 Oriel House (the name having been changed from Oriel Court) was opened as a hotel in 1983 and was a family-run hotel.
 The Shanahan family used a number of salvaged items as part of the redecoration and renovation.
-This included the door to the cellar bar (which came from Cork City Gaol), the doors to the hotel (from the Savoy Cinema in the city), the counter in the lounge (from a bank in the city), and with some tables coming from Saint Augustines Church.
+This included the door to the cellar bar (which came from Cork City Gaol), the doors to the hotel (from the Savoy Cinema in the city) and the counter in the lounge (from a bank in the city).

 In 2003, Oriel House was sold (by the Shanahan family) to William and Angela Savage of Cork Luxury Hotels.
-The new owners undertook additional renovations, and reopened the hotel in late 2006.
-These renovations included a new extension with a leisure centre, swimming pool and spa.
+The new owners undertook additional renovations and reopened the hotel in late 2006.